 However, to inform you need to reach.
 And reaching parents is not that easy.
 So much sent home in backpacks ends up not being read, and email is losing its effectiveness as parents contend with spam-filled inboxes and virus hazards.

 In addition, younger parents are digital natives, more likely to communicate via a phone app rather than email.

-And so preschools are under pressure to add new forms of communication to meet the increasingly diverse needs of their family clients.
+And so early learning programs are under pressure to add new forms of communication to meet the increasingly diverse needs of their family clients.
 That all takes time.

 Also, if there is a problem at home related to school, if a child is struggling in some way or is unhappy, the school would want to know.

 Again, there are challenges due to the busy lives parents lead and the multiplying communication channels.
 Engaging parents, building and growing a connection, is easier said than done.

 3/ Collaboration Around Learning